10 Top Things your Local Pharmacist wants you to know

 Always read the instructions carefully.
 Is the medication to be taken before, during or after food?
 Should it be chewed or taken whole with a full glass of water?
 Should the doses be taken at once or divided throughout the day?
 If you are not sure, make sure you ask your pharmacist.

 Do not break or chew your tablets unless instructed by your Pharmacist or provider.
 Some tablets and capsules have been formulated specially to deliver the medication at particular times.
 Breaking or chewing may cause you significant harm and treatment failure.

 Store your medications in a dry, cool place away from direct sunlight.
 Do not store in the bathroom or kitchen because these places are usually warm or damp.
 It might also be advisable to store away from the reach of children and other family members.

 Most people who come to the Pharmacy have some form of Pharmacy benefit plan.
 It is important to understand the details of your benefits long before you need to use it.
 Some plans have a deductible, copay, coinsurance or a mixture.

 They also have a formulary list based on the particular plan you or your employer have subscribed to.
-If you provider prescribes any medication not on the list, your insurance would not cover the cost and will require you to pay the full cost.
+If you provider prescribes any medication not on the list, your insurance may not cover the cost and will require you to pay the full cost.

 Due to the high cost of medications, your Pharmacy benefit plan is constantly creating ways to reduce the financial burden on you or your employer.
 These include programs like the need for prior authorization, quantity limits, step therapy to mention a few.

-Your plan may sometimes restrict which pharmacy you can use, but they will usually allow you to fill your first prescription of a particular medication anywhere.
+Your plan may sometimes restrict which pharmacy you can use, but they will usually allow you to fill your first prescription of each particular medication anywhere.
 This is a great opportunity to use your local Pharmacy so you can know if the medication is a right fit for you or not.